 Alongside the strategy, the commission also administers the EU Health Programme Fund which is the main instrument the EC uses to implement the EU Health Strategy.
 This has provided an important strand in the EU contribution to reduce health inequalities in Europe by co-funding projects and actions through successive Health Programmes since 2003.
 To date, a total of 64 actions, involving nearly 700 organisations and institutions from all EU, EFTA and EEA countries and some candidate countries, have been funded, with EC co-funding amounting to €40 million.
 The current, Third Health Programme 2014–20, is geared towards contributing to the objectives of the Europe 2020 strategy, and continues to address health inequalities as a priority.

-The Commission summarise their actions by distinguishing actions to target vulnerable groups from those relating to gradients and gaps.
+The European Commission summarise their actions by distinguishing actions to target vulnerable groups from those relating to gradients and gaps.
 Their categorisation of actions is shown in Table 1.

 Table 1